-Bill Gates Notes on AI for Global Progress
+Bill Gates notes on AI

 Bill Gates, in a reflective piece, delves into the transformative potential of artificial intelligence (AI) on global progress.
 This year marked a significant shift for Gates as he transitioned from viewing AI as a novelty to incorporating it into his work, recognizing the immense potential it holds for shaping the future.
 Gates acknowledges the current era as a period of both excitement and confusion, emphasising the clarity surrounding AI’s capacity to enhance productivity and facilitate broader access to education and mental health care.